Can anyone visit Calvary?

-Sunday worships use PPT, so that the entire worship is projected on a screen for your convenience.
+Sunday worships use PowerPoint, so that the entire worship is projected on a screen for your convenience.

 Sunday morning is a “traditional” Lutheran worship.
 That means we use a worship book and a bulletin (like a program) with printed prayers, dialogues, and responses.
 Some parts of this worship are chanted – sung responsively between a worship leader and the worshipers.
 Worship songs, often called “hymns” at this worship, are a mix of long-standing songs from our Christian heritage and more recent songs from Christian musicians who are actually still alive and still writing and performing music.
 This worship feels somewhat “formal” – like going to an upscale restaurant.
 Not that we are being snooty, we simply take worship seriously and it shows.

 What should I wear to church?

 You are welcome to wear the clothing that makes you comfortable.
 Some people dress up for worship, wearing nice dresses, skirts or suits, and even a tie – especially for holidays.
 Some people wear polo shirts and dress pants.
 Some people wear blue jeans and T-shirts.
 When the Wisconsin weather allows, some even wear shorts and sandals.
 The important thing is for you to come and encounter God and enjoy the company of other people.